evgenyneu/tarpan/README.md

 #### Comparing multiple models on a tree plot

-Supply multiple fits in order to compares parameters from multiple models.
+Supply multiple fits in order to compare parameters from multiple models.
 See example code [here](docs/examples/save_tree_plot/a02_compare_fits).

 ```Python
 from tarpan.cmdstanpy.tree_plot import save_tree_plot